Sign Up For Special Offers & Exclusive Content

 If working out from home, we'd recommend investing in some affordable equipment such as a set of large resistance bands.
 A good set of 4 different strengths will enable you to find effective alternatives for most if not all strength training movements, without taking up much space in your home.
 If you have a bigger budget and more space then a good set of dumbbells will help you keep fit for a lifetime.
 A pair each of light, medium, and heavy dumbbells (of course this is very subjective!
 Ask your coach for more specific advice) is ideal for most people who train for general strength, fitness and wellbeing.
 I'd recommend Rogue Fitness as a high quality and trustworthy brand for gym equipment.

 You don't necessarily need to buy equipment to work out at home, but it does help.
 If you're training equipment-free, you might need to be a little more creative to get the desired effect, or be okay with having a more limited repertoire of exercises.

 - Stay in touch with why you’re doing what you’re doing, especially if you’re not enjoying exercise itself;

-- Find things to enjoy about training at home, even if it’s just the post-workout high;
+- Find things to enjoy about training, even if it’s just the post-workout high;

 - Decide upon and maintain a minimum level of consistency;

-One of the most common complaints I hear from clients is that they don’t have the time to cook proper meals.
-When I ask those same people how much time they spend on social media every day, they usually go quiet and squirm a little.
+One of the most common complaints we hear from clients is about not having the time to cook proper meals.
+However, when asked how much time they spend on social media every day, they usually go quiet and squirm a little.
+It's about making the time, not "finding" it.
 Even if you’ve plenty of time to cook, you might find that your emotional state, food availability, or other factors can reinforce the temptation to make poor choices.

 - Plan & prepare your meals in advance;